 What will you do with all your free time you gained from inserting an annotated screenshot to clearly explain/answer a student or colleague question?
 Since taking a screenshot is a 5-10 second process, you can image the amount of time saved by showing your answer vs. using words/text to fully explain it.
 Just try it out.
 I promise you'll never go back to just plain text answers.

 Relying on Face to Face Communications Too Much

 In my years as an instructional designer and educational technology trainer, I've come to realize the extreme importance of providing clear digital communication.
 When I can't meet with any instructor due to geography or scheduling I have to think of the best way to communicate my training or support in order to truly help the instructor.

 During this time, I have also experienced those instructors who rely on face-to-face communication too much.
 Whether it's an instructor who feels that teaching online will be too difficult because she needs to explain material or assignments in-class, or an instructor who refuses to learn something new on the computer without a support person physically standing next to them, relying on face-to-face communication too much can be extremely limiting.

 Here's the thing...the world we live in can't always wait for face-to-face interactions.
 You'll miss the train if you insist on waiting to have a person in front of you.
-Our students are communicating digitally multiple times a day.
+Plus, our students are use to this.
+They are communicating digitally multiple times a day.
 It's not new for them to engage in an online space where video, images, and text come together to create a space of learning.

 If this still feels pretty foreign to you, start small.
 Take screenshot of an image of something you're passionate about and share if with your students as a means for them to get to know you more as their instructor, a real person.
 Then, observe the reaction you get from this visual means of digital communication and connection.